 Diets high in fiber, such as the Mediterranean diet, promote the production of

 SCFAs act locally and systemically to modulate the immune response.
 They maintain the health of and improve the immune defensive function of the intestinal epithelium.
 This is an important part of the immune system that serves as a barrier against microorganisms.
-It also reduces the production of inflammatory proteins from immune cells.
+It also reduces the production of

 Diets high in fruits, vegetables, olive oil, nuts, seeds, and fatty fish contain high levels of nutrients, such as vitamin A, vitamin C, zinc, vitamin D, B6, B12, copper, folate, iron, and selenium.
 The immune system needs these nutrients to